elrondforwin/linux-warp-scripts/README.md

 > Use only for bypassing DPI (Deep Packet Inspection)

 > [!NOTE]
 > Aynı rehberin Türkçesi için [buraya](https://github.com/mustafaby11/linux-warp-scripts/blob/main/README-tr.md) göz atabilirsiniz.
+(This is for Turkish users)

 # Installation:
 Open your preffered terminal: